timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 08-TRAVEL AND TRANSPORTATION ALLOWANCES/SUBCHAPTER III-TRAVEL AND TRANSPORTATION AUTHORITIES—OLD LAW.md

 * (e) TERMINATION.—No payment or reimbursement may be provided under this section with respect to an authorized absence that begins after the travel authorities transition expiration date.

-### §475.
-Travel and transportation allowances: per diem while on duty outside the continental United States
-* (a) PER DIEM AUTHORIZED.—Without regard to the monetary limitation of this title, the Secretary concerned may pay a per diem to a member of the uniformed services who is on duty outside of the continental United States, whether or not the member is in a travel status.
-The Secretary may pay the per diem in advance of the accrual of the per diem.

-* (b) DETERMINATION OF PER DIEM.—In determining the per diem to be paid under this section, the Secretary concerned shall consider all elements of the cost of living to members of the uniformed services under the Secretary's jurisdiction and their dependents, including the cost of quarters, subsistence, and other necessary incidental expenses.
-However, dependents may not be considered in determining the per diem allowance for a member in a travel status.

-* (c) TREATMENT OF HOUSING COST AND ALLOWANCE.—Housing cost and allowance may be disregarded in prescribing a station cost of living allowance under this section.

-* (d) UNUSUAL OR EXTRAORDINARY EXPENSES.—(1) The Secretary concerned may reimburse a member of the uniformed services on duty as described in subsection (a) or (e) for an unusual or extraordinary expense incurred by the member incident to such duty that—

-  * (A) is directly related to the conditions or location of the duty or the location of the member's dependents;

-  * (B) is of a nature or a magnitude not normally incurred by members of the uniformed services on duty inside the continental United States; and

-  * (C) is not included in the per diem determined under subsection (b) as payable to the member under subsection (a) or (e).

-* (2) Any reimbursement provided to a member under paragraph (1) is in addition to a per diem payable to that member under subsection (a) or (e).

-* (e) PAYMENT OF ALLOWANCE BASED ON OVERSEAS LOCATION OF DEPENDENTS.—In the case of a member assigned to duty inside the continental United States whose dependents continue to reside outside the continental United States, the Secretary concerned may pay the member a per diem under this section based on the location of the dependents and provide reimbursement under subsection (d) for an unusual or extraordinary expense incurred by the dependents if the Secretary determines that such payment or reimbursement is in the best interest of the member or the member's dependents and in the best interest of the United States.

-* (f) TERMINATION.—During and after the travel authorities expiration date, no per diem may be paid under this section for any period.

 ### §475a.
 Travel and transportation allowances: departure allowances
 * (a) Under regulations prescribed by the Secretaries concerned, when dependents of members of the uniformed services are authorized or ordered to depart by competent authority, they may be authorized such allowances as the Secretary concerned determines necessary to offset the expenses incident to the departure.
 Allowances authorized by this section are in addition to those authorized by any other section of this title.
 Such allowances may be paid in advance.
 For the purposes of this section, a dependent "authorized or ordered to depart by competent authority" includes—